shivammishrr/Case-Study-How-Does-a-Bike-Share-Navigate-Speedy-Success-/Case-Study-How-Does-a-Bike-Share-Navigate-Speedy-Success.md

 1.What is your final conclusion based on your analysis?

-*AS we can see in last figure in documentation about the day which they use more bike, on average they take more ride on Saturday and Sunday compare to  usual days.*
+*AS we can see in last figure in presentation about the day which they use more bike, on average they take more ride on Saturday and Sunday compare to  usual days.*

 2.How could your team and business apply your insights?